-To begin 3D printing or Additive Manufacturing, you need a computer with a special software for 3D modeling.
+To begin 3D printing or Additive Manufacturing, you need a computer with special software for 3D modeling.
 The first step is to create a CAD sketch of the model you intend to 3D print.

-The 3D printer or AM device reads this CAD sketch and begins to build a structure by adding layer-upon-layer of the raw material in the desired shape and structure.
+The 3D printer or AM device reads this CAD sketch and begins to build a structure by adding a layer-upon-layer of the raw material in the desired shape and structure.

 Over the past three decades, Additive Manufacturing or 3D Printing has evolved a great deal, giving way to different 3D printing technologies such as Stereolithography(SLA), Digital Light Processing(DLP) and Fused deposition modeling (FDM).